Helping teams and leaders repair systems, align strategy, and deliver with integrity

 Stuff I Think About

 I study how interfaces and infrastructure become sites of hype, narrative control, and quiet coercion.
-My frameworks like consequence design as designers and software engineers to reflect how our decisions within the architecture of interfaces create side effects that societies have to navigate over time.
+My frameworks—like consequence design and interaction engineering—help designers and technologists reflect on how their decisions ripple through systems, creating side effects that societies must navigate over time.

 I've spoken at global venues like IxDA Oslo, UX Australia, ConveyUX, and Rosenfeld Media’s Civic Design Conference.
 My work has appeared in A List Apart, Public Sector Network, and elsewhere.